Birds home Bird names News Family groups Habitats Key plants Glossary Plumage Tips Thumbnails Gen. info Credits Photos for sale

 Out in nature, the two things that give away Bar-shouldered Doves when spotted are the unusual contrast between bright front and dark back and, when seen sitting in bright sunlight, their startlingly pink feet.

-Frontal view of a Bar-shouldered Dove; note the bright pink feet
+Frontal view of a Bar-shouldered Dove; note the pink feet

 [Eulah Creek, NSW, October 2011]